Season 3 Overview

 At the same time, Jonathan helps the man’s wife and daughter confront their own guilt and sorrow, which they have been shielding themselves from by pretending the boy is already dead and that nothing more can be done anymore.

-That contrast makes the situation a bit strange.
-That is especially true for Jonathan: if, as the doctors say, nothing more can be done for Tony, then there’s no use for Jonathan in encouraging Marge and Michele to believe in a miracle.
+That contrast, particularly by Jonathan’s side, is weird: if, as the doctors say, nothing more can be done for Tony, then there’s no use for Jonathan in encouraging Marge and Michele to believe in a miracle.
 Unless Jonathan knew from his superior that something was going to happen.
+Which is exactly what happens, for that matter.

 But then, he also warns them they shouldn’t be optimistic.